wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

 host/plugin[-plugin_instance]/type[-type_instance]
 ```

-Detailed description of metric format is available by the [link](../monitoring/intro.md#how-metrics-look).
+A detailed description of the metric format is available at this [link](../monitoring/intro.md#how-metrics-look).

 !!! note
     * In the list of available metrics below, the host name (the `host/` part) is omitted.
     * When using the `collectd_nagios` utility, the host name must be omitted.
-It is set separately using the `-H` parameter ([more about using the utility][doc-nagios-details]).
+It is set separately using the `-H` parameter ([more about using this utility][doc-nagios-details]).

 ## Types of Wallarm Metrics

-Allowed types of Wallarm metrics are described below.
+The allowed types of Wallarm metrics are described below.
 The type is stored in the `type` metric parameter.

 * `gauge` is a numerical representation of the measured value.
 The value can both increase and decrease.